Which of the following is considered a type of receivable in fina... | Study Prep in Pearson+

 1

-Analyze the options provided: Prepaid Expenses, Accumulated Depreciation, Unearned Revenue, and Accounts Receivable.
-Determine which of these fits the definition of a receivable.
+Analyze the options provided: Prepaid Expenses, Unearned Revenue, Inventory, and Accounts Receivable.
+Each term represents a different financial concept, and only one aligns with the definition of receivables.

-Evaluate Prepaid Expenses: These are payments made in advance for goods or services to be received in the future.
-They are classified as assets but are not considered receivables because they do not represent amounts owed to the company.
+Clarify why Prepaid Expenses are not receivables: Prepaid Expenses are payments made in advance for goods or services to be received in the future.
+They are considered assets but do not represent amounts owed to the company.

-Evaluate Accumulated Depreciation: This is a contra-asset account that represents the total depreciation expense recorded against a fixed asset.
-It does not involve amounts owed to the company and is not a receivable.
+Clarify why Unearned Revenue is not receivables: Unearned Revenue refers to payments received by a company for goods or services it has yet to deliver.
+It is a liability, not an asset, and does not represent amounts owed to the company.

-Evaluate Unearned Revenue and Accounts Receivable: Unearned Revenue represents payments received in advance for goods or services yet to be delivered, which is a liability.
-Accounts Receivable, however, represents amounts owed to the company by customers for credit sales, making it the correct type of receivable.
+Clarify why Inventory is not receivables: Inventory consists of goods available for sale or production.
+It is a current asset but does not represent amounts owed to the company.
+Accounts Receivable, however, directly represents amounts owed to the company by customers, making it the correct answer.

 Watch next